This post will cover some of the most interesting things to do and see while visiting Chicago’s Loop neighborhood.

 Pro-Tip: Since the Loop is such a central area- there are often parades downtown- often marching right past Daley Plaza.
 Be sure to check out the parade schedule here.

-11. Shopping and Food
+11. Take in Some Shopping and Food

 The Loop is known for the shopping along State Street and the tourist shops on Michigan Avenue.